jkzing/vscode-redux-devtools/README.md

 # Redux DevTools for VSCode

-Visual Studio Code extension to include remotedev-app into editor.
+Visual Studio Code extension to integrate Redux Devtools into editor.

-Due to limition of vscode extension api, this extension need to load external resources.
-That means this extension will **only work with Internet connected**.

-> Please note that this is an expiremental extension for now, contains several known issues.
->
-> No guarantees until official beta version release, but you are welcome to take a shot.

 ## Features

-Inspect redux actions for your redux app.
+Inspect redux store of your app.
 Like the one you may use in Chrome.

 ![Feature](assets/demo.png)